 – Inma from A World To Travel

 The enchanted garden of Xilitla, Tamul waterfall, God’s bridge or Sotano of the Huahuas are just some of the many natural wonders in Huasteca Potosina.
 It’s the epicenter of active tourism and preferred cooling off spot of San Luis Potosi.

 Base yourself in Ciudad Valles.
 Make sure you have at least a few days to enjoy this raw and untamed region where turquoise rivers and waterfalls, lush jungles, deep caves and other marvels compete for the visitor’s attention day in day out.

-Remember, that this list is just the top of the iceberg.
+Remember, that this list is just a top of the iceberg.
 There are many more other incredible places to see in Mexico.
 Please note: place are listed in no particular order.
 Number 25 on the list might very well be as amazing as number one.

 Do you have a favorite place in Mexico?
 Tell us about it 🙂